 Power and Performance Optimisation

 AI aids in simultaneously optimizing chip designs for power consumption and performance, a critical factor in today’s electronics.
-Machine learning algorithms can assess and forecast how various design decisions will affect power and performance, which can result in more energy-efficient solutions.
+Machine learning algorithms, particularly Reinforcement Learning (RL) agents, can assess and forecast how various design decisions (e.g., transistor sizing, wire routing) will affect Dynamic Power and Leakage Power, resulting in more energy-efficient and high-frequency solutions.

 Design Space Exploration

-AI makes it possible to investigate the design space in greater detail.
-AI-driven technologies can find the best trade-offs and solutions by simultaneously considering many design aspects and settings.
-These are trade-offs that may be difficult for human designers to manually examine.
+AI makes it possible to investigate the design space in greater detail than manual or traditional search algorithms.
+AI-driven technologies (e.g., Synopsys DSO.ai) can find the best trade-offs and solutions by simultaneously considering many design aspects and settings across the entire PPA envelope.
+These are complex, multi-variable trade-offs that are computationally prohibitive for human designers to examine manually.

 Managing Big Data in Design

-A large amount of data is produced during the simulation, verification, and testing phases of the semiconductor design process.
-AI technologies may analyze large datasets quickly, which can also be used to derive insights from the data and make data-driven decisions that enhance design quality.
+A large amount of data, including simulation logs, verification coverage, and manufacturing yield data, is produced during the simulation, verification, and testing phases of the semiconductor design process.
+AI technologies may analyze terabytes of datasets quickly to derive actionable insights, predict design failures, and make data-driven decisions that enhance design quality and yield predictability.

 Customization and Specialisation